Deer hunting: United States

 The two main species of deer found in the United States are mule deer and white-tailed deer.
 Mule deer are mostly found west of the Rocky Mountains, but can also be found as far east as parts of North and South Dakota, while whitetails generally occur only to the east of the Rockies.
 Mule deer have a black-tipped tail which is proportionally smaller than that of the white-tailed deer.
 The male deer or bucks grow antlers annually.
 The mule deer have taller skinnier tines on their antlers where white-tailed deer typically have shorter thicker tines.
 White-tailed bucks are slightly smaller than mule deer bucks.
 Whitetail deer excel in various habitats including forests as well as suburban territories, and are very much adaptable to multiple environments.
 Both of the species lose their antlers in January, and regrow the antlers during the following summer beginning in June.
 Although both species are found in the United States, where they are found is vastly different.
 Mule deer are found in the western United States in the foothills of the mountains.

 As their antlers become fully developed, they will start to shed their velvet.
 Velvet is vascularised tissue that is a furry skin-like material that covers the growing antlers.
 If the antlers are damaged while they are in velvet they can cause nontypical features due to the soft nature of the antler tissue while growing.
 The velvet will fall off of the deer when their antlers start to harden in late summer to early fall to get ready for mating season in the winter.
 If the velvet doesn't fall off on its own they will make a "rub" on a small tree.
 This is when they rub their antlers to both mark territory and to take the remaining velvet off.

 Mating season (referred to as the "rut") is, typically, a good time for hunting deer and which usually takes place at the end of October and leading into November.
-During this season, the bucks are often up on their feet more to try and "lockdown" does.
+During this season, the bucks are often up on their feet more to try to "lockdown" does.